remy/nexus/content/colophon.md

 ---
 layout: baselayout
-title: The team behind the project
+title: The Team — WorldWideWeb NeXT Application
-subhede:
+subhede: The global team behind this project
 ---